MaterializeInc/materialize/doc/user/content/manage/reverse-etl/census.md

 1. Under **Select a Destination** choose the Braze destination configured in step 2 and select "User" as the **Object**.

-1. **Select Sync Behavior** can be set to "Update or Create".
+1. Under **Select Sync Behavior** can be set to "Update or Create".
 This will only add and modify new data in Braze but never delete users.

-1. **Select a Sync Key** select an id column from the Materialize object.
+1. Under **Select a Sync Key** select an id column from the Materialize object.

-1. **Set Up Braze Field Mappings** allows any of the columns in the Materialize object to the User entity in Braze.
+1. Under **Set Up Braze Field Mappings** set any of the columns in the Materialize object to their corresponding fields in the Braze User entity.

 1. Click **Next** to see an overview of your sync and click **Create** to create the sync.